project-march/tutorials/doc/march_packages/march_shared_classes.rst

 The gait classes are used in the gait selection.
 At startup, gait and subgait files are read and transformed into gait and subgait objects.
 Additionally, gait classes for dynamic gaits should inherit from the gait classes, implementing the same interface.
 This will allow easy usage in the gait selection.
-Finally the gait generator also uses child classes of the gait classes, the ModifiableGait classes.
+Finally, the gait generator also uses child classes of the gait classes, the ModifiableGait classes.

 Usage